Dog ‘Rocky’ injured while chasing mountain lion away from California family: ‘Absolutely a fighter’ - NewsBreak

 Padres’ teenage daughters, Verena and Ashley, said they began to panic and were terrified because they didn’t know what was going to happen.

-“We were very terrified that he wouldn’t come back,” Padres said.Woman accused of stealing car with baby inside connected to East Nashville crime spree
+“We were very terrified that he wouldn’t come back,” Padres said.CDC reports 53 additional COVID-19 deaths in Oklahoma

 The dog went all the way up the hillside as the mountain lion disappeared into the night.
 The family was frantic, calling for Rocky in the darkness and then going to look for him, fearing the worst.